-Clean beauty is used to define products that have natural origins and don’t include synthetic ingredients considered to be ‘harmful’.
+Clean or cleaner beauty is used to define products that have natural origins and don’t include synthetic ingredients considered to be ‘harmful’.

 Many of the products we use on a daily basis are made with synthetic chemical ingredients, but is there any need for them?
 Are there alternatives out there that are just as effective and kinder to your skin and the environment?

-If you choose to strip your products of synthetic chemicals, clean beauty is the way forward.
+If you choose to strip your products of synthetic chemicals, cleaner beauty is the way forward.
 The great news is that due to the popularity of natural ingredients, they are now readily available.

 It’s free from irritation-causing ingredients